kfckfckf/vdp/README.md

 ===

 This is a C++ implementation of the distortion point detection method in the following paper:

-*Voting Distortion Points for Geometric Processing* [Shuangming Chai](https://kfckfckf.github.io/), [Xiao-Ming Fu](http://staff.ustc.edu.cn/~fuxm), and [Ligang Liu](http://staff.ustc.edu.cn/~lgliu).
+[Shuangming Chai](https://kfckfckf.github.io/), [Xiao-Ming Fu](http://staff.ustc.edu.cn/~fuxm), and [Ligang Liu](http://staff.ustc.edu.cn/~lgliu).
+Voting Distortion Points for Geometric Processing.
 IEEE Transactions on Visualization and Computer Graphics, 2019.

 The code is written by Shuangming Chai using Microsoft Visual Studio 2017 with OpenMP.

 External Libraries